lodomo/CS314-Term-Project/DEVNOTES.md

     - yarn add axios react-router-dom
     - yarn add jose (for jwt token)
     - yarn add cors (for cross origin resource sharing)

+7) sending user to the database
+    - After the user signs in it sends the google data to the backend
+    - That gets parsed into email, name, token, picture
+    - yarn add mongoose
+    - create mongoose schema for user